HellaVentures/Car-Diagnostic-API/README.md

 ## 4. Feedback and Support

-- where to file issues and feature requests about the API
-- where to file issues and feature requests about the Apps
+If you want to file a bug report or make a feature request for the API, please use the issues section of this repo.
+For bug reports and feature request for the iOS and Android Apps, please use the issues sections in the corresponding repos.

+## 5. Legal Notice
+Please note that not all car makers are covered by this API.
+Moreover, some OEM-specific DTCs are covered by this API, but certainly not all of them.